sebastiantoh/tp/docs/UserGuide.md

 ### Tags

+StonksBook allows you to create tags for your contacts as well as sales so that you can categorise them easily.

 #### Adding a tag: `tag add` \[Wang Luo\]

 Adds a new customised contact tag or sales tag to StonksBook.